-Long Lake is simply a widening of the Raquette River and is very long, making the name for it quite accurate.
-Long Lake, being so long, has been divided into a North and South section which is split by Route 30 and the Village of Long Lake.
+Long Lake is a widening of the Raquette River and is very long, making the name for it quite accurate.
+Long Lake is divided into a North and South section, which is split by Route 30 and the Village of Long Lake.
 With ample paddling, there are also several miles of trails that skirt the shore, as well as plenty of camping opportunities along the way.
-All of this makes for an easy destination to plan for an extended stay.
+One of these trails is the famous Northville-Placid Trail!

 The southern portion of Long Lake has much less to offer than the north.
 The only camping opportunity is at the head waters where the Raquette River comes in.
 There are tenting spots as well as two lean-tos.
 A carry trail at this location offers a nice hike up to Buttermilk Falls.